wp-plugins/popup-express/readme.txt

 == Description ==

-Easily create a popup lightbox with and email form for your Wordpress site.
+Easily create a popup lightbox with an email form for your Wordpress site.
 Your popup form will appear in front of your content to make an offer to your visitors to signup for your email list.
 Popup forms are one of the best way to get more subscribers.
+The background is grayed out while the popup is displayed.
+Your visitor can then choose to signup through the popup form or close the popup.

+The popup content can be easily edited by making changes on a form.
+There is a an editable field for each piece of content on the popup.
+You don't have to do any coding to make the popup look good.

+The popup time can be controlled from your wordpress admin panel.
+You can also turn the popup off anytime you like by unchecking the box that says "enable popup".

 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>

 ###What you get when you use the Popup Express plugin

 * Popup Lightbox to collect emails
-* Customize headline to grab the attention of your audience
+* Customize the popup headline to grab the attention of your audience
-* Use a sub-headline to clarify and keep them reading
+* Use a sub-headline in your popup to clarify and keep them reading
-* Add bullets to feature your benefits to convince them to sign up
+* Add bullets to feature your benefits on your popup to convince them to sign up
 * Page content is masked behind popup to spotlight your offer

-###Quick Start Guide

-* [Popup Express quick start guide at thinklandingpages.com] (http://www.thinklandingpages.com/popup-express-plugin-quick-start-guide/)
+A popup lightbox can be a great way to grow your email list.
+Try it today.

 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>